 Mr. Newton’s early art films and videos have shown at museums, galleries,

-In the summer of 2012, Mr. Newton will travel to Tromso, Norway to participate in the 13th International Ibsen Conference.
-This year, the conference normally reserved for scholars, will invite 4 artists.
-One each, from Asia, Africa, Europe and Mr. Newton from USA.
-The International Ibsen Committee has deemed Mr. Newton’s The Former Miss Barstow with every Tom, Dick, and Harry in a doll’s house, 1987, to be one of the notable versions in the 130-year history of Ibsen’s A Doll’s House productions.
+In the summer of 2012, Mr. Newton traveled to Tromso, Norway to participate in the 13th International Ibsen Conference.
+The International Ibsen Committee deemed Mr. Newton’s The Former Miss Barstow with every Tom, Dick, and Harry in a doll’s house, 1987, to be one of the notable versions in the 130-year history of Ibsen’s A Doll’s House productions.
 All of this started when The Former Miss Barstow was invited to reveal herself in Photography and Language by Camerawork Press, 1976, and continued through Touch a Penis with the Former Miss Barstow at LAICA in 1977.

 [Source: Adapted from Richard Newton's Website]